reidev275/ReducingDeveloperFriction/slides/index.md

 ***

-#Solid principals
+## Solid principals

-' all images courtesy of Derrick Bailey

 ***

 ### Single Responsibility Principal

-A method/class/function should have only one reason to change
+' A method/class/function should have only one reason to change

 ***

 ![Single Responsibility Principal](images/srp.jpg)

 ***

 ### Open Closed Principal

-Methods/classes/functions should be open for extension but closed for modification
+' Methods/classes/functions should be open for extension but closed for modification

 ***